jpetuchovas/dev-env-setup/manual-steps.md

     * Documents.
     * justinas.
     * All checkboxes under "Locations".
-* Advanced:
-    * Check "Remove items from the Trash after 30 days", and "In windows when sorting by name".

 ### View Options

 * Go to any folder.
-* View -> Show Path Bar.
 * View -> Show View Options:
     * Group By -> Name.
     * Sort By -> Snap to Grid.